by Janine Duffy

 Conclusion & Recommendations:

-The wild koala population of the You Yangs was stable in 2018, but vulnerable.
-The continuing decline in Area 1 is of great concern.
-While there is slight growth in Area 2, the widespread eucalyptus dieback in that zone demonstrated how quickly that population could go into decline.
+The wild koala population of the You Yangs was stable overall in 2018, but is vulnerable.
+The continuing decline in Area 1 is dramatic, and of great concern.
+The slight growth in koala population in Area 2 is heartening, but may be connected to boneseed removal, and thus finite.
+The widespread eucalyptus dieback in Area 2 demonstrated how quickly that population could go into decline.

 Additionally, if waterholes within the You Yangs Regional Park do dry out, artificial filling of these waterholes could save the trees nearby, thus saving koalas.
 Other sources of water, possibly including koala water stations in trees, should be considered and placed in quality habitat areas known to be used by several koalas, but with no other water sources.
 We can provide suggested sites.

 Boneseed removal, especially in Area 2, seems to be having a positive effect on the koalas.
-We recommend that it continues, and is embraced and supported by the whole community.
+However the growth of koalas in that area may cease as the habitat reaches carrying capacity.
+Boneseed removal must continue for the sake of the koalas, and should be embraced and supported by Parks Victoria and the whole community.

 Vehicle restrictions in the Park after dark, and low speed limits, seem to be working and should continue.
 Increased heavy vehicle traffic on the roads around the You Yangs should be avoided.
-Dog attack remains a concern, and is difficult to assess.
+Dog attack remains a concern, and often goes unreported, but it is known to be a significant cause of koala mortality in other regions (Taylor-Brown 2019).
 It appears that more dogs are being exercised in the Park every year, and from our observations, over half are off leash.
 Dog owners that break the rules would never report a koala attack, and we would be unlikely to find the dead or injured koala.

 All funding was provided by social enterprise wildlife tour operator Echidna Walkabout Nature Tours.
 Funding has been provided for this project since 2006 in the You Yangs, and from 1998 to 2006 in the Brisbane Ranges.